Blind Spot Detection System Testing

 Our user-friendly, intuitive data analysis software is free to all VBOX users and simplifies the process of testing and validating your ADAS systems, live from the test vehicle.

 Blind Spot Detection systems can be tested and validated on the test track using a static DGPS Base Station, or on the open-road, using either an NTRIP solution or Moving Base setup.
-Depending on your test requirements, you can choose between three VBOX system bundles.
+Depending on your test requirements, you can choose between two VBOX systems.

 Using RTK correctional data from an RTK Base Station or NTRIP solution provides positional accuracy that's within a cm, on the test track or on open roads.